 Submit TranscriptPrerequisites and Course-Specific Requirements

-Theory: Completion of Music Theory 101, Music Theory and Composition 1, Getting Inside Harmony 1, or Music Foundations, and/or equivalent knowledge and experience is required.
+Theory: Completion of Music Theory 101, Music Theory and Composition 1, Getting Inside Harmony 1, or Music for Beginners, and/or equivalent knowledge and experience is required.
 Students should know the basics of chords, melodies, rhythms, scales, time keeping, and how all of these elements come together to create music.

 Songwriting: Completion of Music Production Fundamentals for Songwriters, Lyric Writing: Tools and Strategies, Lyric Writing: Writing From the Title, Lyric Writing: Writing Lyrics to Music, Producing Songwriting Demos with Pro Tools, Producing Songwriting Demos with Logic, Songwriting: Melody, Songwriting: Harmony, or Songwriting: Writing Hit Songs, and/or equivalent knowledge and experience is required.
 Students should have prior experience writing music and lyrics in a contemporary musical style.
 You should have written at least five complete songs, including music and lyrics.